If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Bali is protected from the winds while the water tends to be cool due to the springs that carry freshwater from Psiloritis.

 The name Bali has no relation to the Indonesian location.
 Instead, the name comes from a Turkish term that means honey.
-This is because the area used to be famous for the quality of its honey, no longer produced though.
+This is because the area used to be famous for the quality of its honey, sadly no longer produced in the area.

-The main beach worth visiting is the little port beach of Limanaki, with pristine waters, organized, and perfect for kids since it’s rather shallow and protected from the winds.
+The main beach worth visiting is the little port beach of Limanaki, with pristine waters, organized facilities, and perfect for kids since it’s rather shallow and protected from the winds.

 Adelianos Kampos